pgaxatte/cloud-workshops/day2/02_ansible_deploy_app.rst

 Deploying our project
 ---------------------

-Our goal for this project is to deploy a fresh Wordpress plateform.
+Our goal for this project is to deploy a fresh Wordpress platform.
 To achieve that, we need to identify our needs :

 - a web server (we will use Apache)
 - a database (we will use MySQL/MariaDB)